-You will find Aralar Nature Park in one of the most mountainous areas of the Basque Country.
-This park, famous for its beautiful landscapes, is located in the southeast of the province of Guipúzcoa and shares a border with the neighbouring province of Navarre.
+You will find Aralar Nature Park (Parque Natural Aralar) in one of the most mountainous areas of the Basque Country.
+This park is famous for its beautiful landscapes.
+It is located in the southeast of the province of Guipúzcoa, the neighbouring province of Navarre.

 Griffin vultures, Egyptian vultures, golden eagles and even bearded vultures fly over this area.
 European mink and Pyrenean desmans can be found in the streams and rivers that descend from the mountain tops.
 The Aralar Natural Park is well equipped for recreational and recreational purposes.
 The characteristic villages and farms of this area, which are representative of the Guipúzcoa countryside, are one of the main attractions for the general visitor to Aralar.

 Some of the essential characteristics of mountain climbers are the famous peaks such as Txindoki, the mountain meadows, the presence of megalithic monuments, and so on.
 Several large and small routes of the Mountain Federation (GR and PR) are marked as mountaineering routes, and there are routes for walkers between recreational areas.
 The Parketxea complex, consisting of the information centre and a hostel, is built on the Lizarrusti mountain pass.